markbrummel/vscode-allint/README.md

-# Nav Skills AL Lint
+# NAV Skills AL Lint

 The NAV Skills extension is designed for AL and Dynamics NAV.
 It allows you to refactor code into a new function or codeunit and let's you test an object against guidelines for clean code.

 ## Features

+The extension will check your code as you are working on it.
+It checks the open file and shows warnings.

 Provides two commands

 * Refactor - Move one or more lines of code into a new function or new codeunit.
+(Not working yet)

 * Clean Code - Check your current object against coding guidelines for clean code.
+This will generate a summary report.
+(Not working yet)

 ## Requirements